MarkGStacey/rkc/projects/fitness-app.md

 ![](/uploads/all-withme.jpg)

-Another analysis by YouTube, looking at the searches for "[Workout at home](https://youtube.com/trends/articles/stay-home-workout-at-home/)":
+Another analysis by YouTube, looking at the searches for "[Workout at home](https://youtube.com/trends/articles/stay-home-workout-at-home/)" shows a massive increase since the lockdown started:

 ![](/uploads/y_15.jpg)

 "*Global average daily views of videos with 'workout at home' in the title have increased by over 200% since March 15 compared to their average views for the rest of the year.
 Six of the year's top 20 biggest live streams, based on peak concurrent viewership, have been [PE With Joe live streams](https://www.youtube.com/channel/UCAxW1XT0iEJo0TYlRfn6rYQ)*"

+People are working out at home, they can't come to you for advice in person - you need to be able to work with them easily, through video and instructions.